hdi-umd/SequenceSummary/coreflow/README.md

 split: Whether to split the sequences based on any time span. e.g. week, month or year.
 Expected value: String.

+merge: merge events based on 1. a dictionary or 2. regular expressions.
+In regex case, the first line is the regex, the second line is the target value.
+In case of dictionary, the odd lines are the values currently in dictionary and the target values are the one you want to have as Events.
+This information should be in the `dict.txt` file.
+Expected value: Integer.

 ## Example

 python main.py --file "../corelow_paper_test.csv" --evttype 1 --startidx 1 --format "%m/%d/%y" --sep "," --local True --grpattr "Category" --attr "Event"